Suzuki Grand Vitara Common Problems and Solutions

 Solution:

-The Grand-Vitara has a known issue with its water pumps, which are prone to seizing up.
-Those pumps run off the timing belt, so seizure leads to a timing belt slip which is causing the engine to stall.
-In most cases, you will need to order both a new water pump and a new timing belt from BreakerYard.
+The Grand Vitara has a common problem with its water pumps, which tend to seize up.
+These pumps operate via the timing belt, so when they seize, it can cause the timing belt to slip, resulting in the engine stalling.
+Usually, you'll need to order both a new water pump and a new timing belt from BreakerYard.

 Difficulty level